austinkmassey/crisp/BACKLOG.md

 Extract useful information from artifacts that can be presented in the CLI or index files.

 **Given** valid artifact path
-**When** I call a function like `summarize_artifact` **Then** a type-specific summary of the artifact is returned
+**When** A function like `parse_artifact <path>` is called **Then** the frontmatter and a summary of the body is returned.

+> [!Question] How should the body of an item be summarized?
+> Just truncate?

+> [!Question] What information should be processed from each artifact?
-#### Artifact ID
+> - Artifact ID
-#### Markdown Navigation
+> - Markdown Navigation
-#### Description
+> - Description
-#### Parse Frontmatter
+> - Parse Frontmatter
-#### Relationships
+> - Relationships

+> [!Question] Should parsing by artifact specific?

+> [!Question] Should I just pull frontmatter, as is, and a summary, and let other functions determine what is needed?

+> [!Question] Are there elements not included in frontmatter that could be usedful?
+Full/relative paths?
+Word counts?
+Formatted elements?

 ## Index

-Indexing provides a way to generate files that can be used to easily navigate and get an overview of a project

-### Index Layout
+A process that:
+- "Scrapes" information from artifacts (markdown)
+- Records the information in a structured form (json)

-- see a short summary of all artifacts in index files
+- Produces convenient, navigable index files (markdown)
-- see a link to the index so that I can review or navigate to them easily
-- indexes can be created "from scratch"
-- indexes are updated only when needed by looking at timestamps, to reduce time to index and number of lines to scan
-- indexes are updated only when needed, preserving previously indexed information into new version of index file

-> [!Question] What would be useful information for an overview of each artifact?
+### Process

 > [!Question] How can indexes be built from a template or customized for each project?
 > Maybe the parse part of indexing always pulls frontmatter and some kind of easy body summarization (truncate) and a template can just f-string style put data where available
 > **Valid** artifacts, indexes, and templates would then need to be files that request and expose shared frontmatter keys
 > **Valid** artifacts, indexes, and templates would then need to be files have can be parsed for templating

+> [!Question] What is the process for indexing
+> Maybe indexing should be done using an intermediate step: artifact files are parsed (when needed) and that data is recorded in a form that can be easily interpolated into a md file to present the data.
+> Collecting all frontmatter data into one file and then using that as an index cache, using it to populate a template could be an effective strategy.
+> It is easier to update only the require records when needed and the actual index file can be built from scratch anytime the index is updated.

-### Hard Index
+### Hard Index Command

+- indexes can be created "from scratch"

 **Given** an activated environment
 **Given** existing index files